duyquang6/quote-today/README.md

 Easily deploy with terraform enabled
 - `heroku login` to get heroku context
 - Go to terraform folder, run `terraform init` to initialize
-- Run `terraform deploy` to create infras & build and deploy
+- Run `terraform apply` to create infras & build and deploy
 - Go to heroku management page, setup the config for the app and redeploy